HOME

 Your email address:

-Welcome to the home of the original William Shakespeare Sonnet-a-Day mailing list.
+Welcome to the home of the original Shakespeare Sonnet-a-Day mailing list.
 We've been publishing this list for over 5 years now and it is currently received by over 120,000 subscribers.
 This list is published in conjunction with The Literature Network which spawned this list in the first place.
-For more on Shakespeare you can visit the William Shakespeare page.
+For more on Shakespeare you can visit the Shakespeare page.

 We've found that people are generally more comfortable with a less than daily mailing, so the list is only mailed out 3 times a week, and this page is actually only updated 3 times a week.
 Currently the RSS feed mirrors this, however we plan to offer a second RSS feed for people who would like a more accelerated pace.

-Sonnet #54
+Sonnet #104

 Today's Sonnet Sponsored By: